getdnsapi/getdns/README.md

 Note that in order to compile the examples, the `--with-libevent` switch is required.

-Additionally, the OpenSSL library installed by Homebrew is linked against.
+Additionally, getdns is linked against the the OpenSSL library installed by Homebrew.
 Note that the Homebrew OpenSSL installation clones the Keychain certificates to the default OpenSSL location so TLS certificate authentication should work out of the box.

-### Microsoft Windows 10
+## Microsoft Windows 10

 TODO: Update with latest build instructions...

-The build has been tested using the following:
-32 bit only Mingw: [Mingw(3.21.0) and Msys 1.0](http://www.mingw.org/) on Windows 8.1
-32 bit build on a 64 bit Mingw [Download latest from: http://mingw-w64.org/doku.php/download/mingw-builds and http://msys2.github.io/].
-IMPORTANT: Install tested ONLY on the  "x86_64" for 64-bit installer of msys2.

-#### Dependencies
+### Dependencies
 The following dependencies are
 * openssl-1.0.2j
 * libidn

+### Limitations

+Full support for Windows is a work in progress.
+The following limitations will hopefully be addresses in future:

+  * Since no natively built libunbound DLL is available, support for linking against libunbound is not currently available.
+  * The regression tests do not currently run natively on Windows (they require `bash`)
+  * The detection of the location of the `hosts` file should be optimised - it currently assumes Windows is installed in the default directory on the C: drive

 Contributors